smartmind-team/thanosql-docs/docs/en/FAQ/frequently_asked_question.md

 ## **5. How do I auto close brackets?**

-Check the Auto Close Brackets option from the Settings menu tab.
+You can turn on the feature by clicking on `Menu > Settings > Auto Close Brackets`.

 !!! tip ""
     This also applies for quotation marks.